- Our school's learning culture

 - SEN funding

-- Evaluating if our support is effective
+- Evaluating how effective our support is

 - Stakeholder involvement